oreotikii/bambuddy/README.md

 <h1 align="center">Bambuddy</h1>

 <p align="center">
-  <strong>Self-hosted print archive and management system for Bambu Lab 3D printers</strong>
+  <strong>Your printers.
+No cloud.
+Your rules.</strong><br>
+  Self-hosted command center for Bambu Lab &mdash; from one A1 to a 40-printer farm.
 </p>

 <p align="center">